 The I2M Work Group also provides a confidential forum for member companies where individual events and specific issues (e.g., pre-launch stewardship plans, efforts to seek and obtain regulatory approvals for specific events in the U.S. and foreign export markets) are discussed and addressed by companies and U.S. soybean growers.
 Action plans are developed as an outgrowth of these discussions.

 Companies invited to participated in the I2M Work Group include biotech trait developers, crop protection registrants and developers of gene-edited soybeans and other plant breeding innovations.
 Meetings are held twice yearly with at least one meeting held in Washington, D.C.

-Current industry members of the I2M Work Group include BASF, Bayer, Corteva, FMC, Syngenta and Valent.
+Current industry members of the I2M Work Group include BASF, Bayer, Corteva, FMC, Inari, Syngenta, UPL and Valent.

 Email Bill Schuermann